JDeep1234/Iot-Projects-Part-B/README.md

-# IoT Projects with RV IoT Board
+# IoT Projects with Part-B

 This repository contains IoT projects developed using the RV IoT Board.
 Each project follows the **IoT Design Methodology**, covering the purpose, domain, and process specifications, service levels, and more.